CryPTSys/ContCarSim/README.md

 # carousel_simulator
 The simulator is contained in the "simulator" folder.

-MEX files have been compiled for Windows machines.
-C sources are provided for users of other operating systems.
+The MEX files contained in the simulator have been compiled for Windows machines.
+For users of other operating systems, the C sources of the MEX files are provided in the "simulator" folder.

 Please refer to UserManual.pdf for instructions on how to use the simulator.